IPad Air (5th generation): Hardware

-The fifth-generation iPad Air uses the M1 SoC; the same chip used in the iPad Pro (5th generation).
+The fifth-generation iPad Air uses the Apple M1 SoC; the same chip used in the iPad Pro (5th generation).
 The chip has an 8-core CPU, an 8-core GPU and a 16-core Neural Engine which can process more than 11 trillion operations per second.
-Apple claims the CPU is up to 60 percent faster and the GPU has 2x faster graphics compared to its predecessor.
+Apple claims the CPU is up to 60 percent faster and the GPU has 2× faster graphics compared to its predecessor.
 It has 64 GB or 256 GB of internal storage, and 8 GB of RAM.

-It has a 10.9-inch 2360 by 1640 Liquid Retina Display display with 3.8 million pixels.
-The display is laminated and has an anti-reflective coating, as well as wide color, True Tone and 500 nits of brightness.
+It has a 10.9-inch 2360-by-1640 Liquid Retina Display display with 3.8 million pixels.
+The display is laminated and has an anti-reflective coating, as well as featuring wide color, True Tone and 500 nits of brightness.

 The fifth-generation iPad Air features a 12 MP rear camera and an ultra-wide 12 MP front camera with Center Stage, which automatically tracks users to keep them in frame.
 Both cameras have Smart HDR 3.

 It has Touch ID integrated into the Sleep/Wake button on the top right edge of the device, and stereo speakers with dual-channel sound in landscape mode.